xgirma/zaptest/README.md

-## ZAProxy: Using Protractor to identify Web Applications vulnerabilities
+##Using Protractor and OWASP ZAP to solve the bodgeit store security challenges.

 The "The BodgeIt Store" sample application is used [https://github.com/psiinon/bodgeit.git]([https://github.com/psiinon/bodgeit.git])

-# Challenges completed using this automation
+### Challenges completed using this automation

 |No   |    Challenge                                                                                    |  Completed    |
 |-----|-------------------------------------------------------------------------------------------------|---------------|